Bulletin #7038, Maple Syrup Quality Control Manual

 Color

-Proper grading can only be done against a correct background.
+Proper grading with visual tools can only be done against a well-lit background.
 A clear, blue sky is ideal; a fluorescent light is better than a regular incandescent bulb.

 Care and Storage of Canned Syrup

 Air: Even small heads of air in containers can cause problems.
-Be sure to completely fill all containers.
+Be sure to fill all containers completely.

 Time: When packing or repacking into retail-size containers, plan to fill only the amount that you will sell within the next few weeks.
-Retail containers may lose their sales appeal, and the syrup may lose flavor, color and grade when stored for long periods.
-(Grade loss is especially true of plastic containers, in which syrup has been found to darken as much as one grade in only three months.)
+Retail containers may lose their sales appeal (ex., Holiday packaging), and the syrup may lose flavor, color, and grade when stored for long periods.
+Grade loss is especially true of plastic containers, in which syrup has been found to darken as much as one grade in only three months.

 Reducing Lead in Syrup

 Lead does not come from trees.
-Sap collected using lead-free plastic materials has virtually no lead in it.
-Sap collecting and syrup making materials that contain lead include: 50/50 solder, used before 1995 for evaporators, tanks and some buckets (Leader Evaporator switched to lead-free solder in 1991); galvanized equipment made before 1994; most brass and bronze; and terneplate, an alloy with a high lead content used for some older equipment.
+Sap collected using lead-free plastic has virtually no lead in it.
+Sap collecting and syrup-making materials that contain lead include 50/50 solder, which was used before 1995 for evaporators, tanks, and some buckets (Leader Evaporator switched to lead-free solder in 1991); galvanized equipment made before 1994; most brass and bronze; and terneplate, an alloy with a high lead content used for some older equipment.

-Sugar sand concentrates any lead in the sap as it is formed so it should also be treated as lead containing.
+Sugar sand concentrates any lead in the sap as it is formed, so it should also be treated as lead-containing.
 Roadside dust and dirt may also contain lead.
 In tests of several models, all older metal spouts added lead to maple sap.
 Very old spouts may be made of terneplate and will leach large amounts of lead into the sap.
 Lead-free metal spouts are now available.
 Not all buckets are equal when it comes to lead.
-In tests, Wheeling buckets added the least amount of lead, while old “tin” buckets added the most.
+Wheeling buckets added the least amount of lead in tests, while old “tin” buckets added the most.
 Some old buckets have shinier terneplate bottoms; beware of these.

 Galvanized and lead-soldered tanks also add some lead to sap, although usually less than buckets, because their surface-to-volume ratio is smaller.

-In an evaporator, a lead-soldered back pan adds more lead than a lead-soldered front pan, due to the many solder seams.
-The lead content of partially made syrup often decreases in the front pan, as lead is precipitating and sticking to the pan in the form of sugar sand.
+In an evaporator, a lead-soldered back pan adds more lead than a lead-soldered front pan due to the many solder seams.
+The lead content of partially made syrup often decreases in the front pan as lead precipitates and sticks to the pan in the form of sugar sand.

-After the evaporator is shut down, lead will continue to accumulate in the partially boiled syrup from lead solder.
-Draining the front pan into buckets and adding the syrup again once boiling resumes, reduced lead accumulation.
+After the evaporator is shut down, the lead will continue to accumulate in the partially boiled syrup from the lead solder.
+Draining the front pan into buckets and adding the syrup again once boiling resumes reduced lead accumulation.

-Cleaning the front pan with water may remove some of the sugar sand (source of lead) but also re-expose lead solder (source of lead).
+Cleaning the front pan with water may remove some of the sugar sand (source of lead) and re-expose lead solder (source of lead).
 Water cleaning had little effect on syrup lead concentration.
-Frequently cleaning a lead-soldered pan with acid will likely result in higher syrup lead content.
+Frequently cleaning a lead-soldered pan with acid will likely produce higher syrup lead content.

-Sugar sand may contain extremely high amounts of lead, depending on the concentrations of lead in the evaporator.
+Sugar sand may contain extremely high amounts of lead, depending on the lead concentrations in the evaporator.
 Good filtering is essential for keeping lead out of syrup.

 In tests, cone filters were as effective as filter presses in removing lead.
-A large percentage of lead in syrup is in a dissolved form, however, which is not filterable.
+However, A large percentage of syrup’s lead is in a dissolved form, which is not filterable.

 Bronze used in the manufacture of gear pumps usually contains lead, and these pumps can add lead to sap and syrup.
 Unnecessary pumping, particularly of sap, should be avoided.
-Other pump models are available which contain little or no lead.
+Other pump models that contain little or no lead are available.

-Syrup kept in older, heavy galvanized barrels have a much higher lead content after 8 months of storage.
+Syrup kept in older, heavy galvanized barrels has a much higher lead content after 8 months of storage.
 Newer galvanized barrels do not add appreciable lead in the same amount of time.

 Standards for Lead Concentration